aseldawy/CS167/Labs/Lab5/CS167-Lab5.md

     spark-submit --class edu.ucr.cs.cs167.[UCRNetID].Filter [UCRNetID]_lab5-1.0-SNAPSHOT.jar hdfs:///nasa_19950801.tsv 2>/dev/null
     ```

-   Now, we want to know the number of partitions created for the input file and how much time it took to process each one.
+   Now, we want to know the number of tasks created for the input file and how much time it took to process each task.
    To do that, we need to look at the printed logs from Spark.
 We add the option `--conf spark-log.level=INFO` to the command, and we search for the phrase `TaskSetManager - Finished`.
 The number of tasks printed at each stage is the same as the number of outputs.
    Our command looks like this:

    ```bash